 - 1. Move the On/Off switch to the "Off" position ("O"). - 2.
 Remove the power cord from the wall outlet. - 3.
-If you have Release 4.0 or later: - a.
-Loosen the thumb screw at the bottom of the carrier cover. - b.
-Rotate the carrier cover to disengage the tabs at the top of the modules from the openings on the top of the carrier.
+Loosen the thumb screw at the bottom of the carrier cover. - 4.
+Rotate the carrier cover to disengage the tabs at the top of the modules from the openings on the top of the carrier. - Before installing a module, remove the clear, plastic protector from the connector area on the rear of the module by grasping the tabs on the ends of the protector and lifting (see Figure 10-10).